This blog became as a little place to put my poupée girl's fanarts, But now I have improved my model doll that I call as my fashion on line girl.

 Mary was the only surviver daughter of Henry VIII and Catalina de Aragon, and a huge catholic person.
 She became more famous because of her persecution of protestants during her reign than anything else, so she earned the nickname Bloody Mary.

 And in the House of Trastamara’s fashion we can see the transition between the Middle Ages and the Renaissance even in the 16th century, a huge influence of german renaissance, and of kind of hats, hoods and veils.
-It’s really cool to see.
+Is really cool to see it.

 by mara sop